sonata-nfv/tng-gtk-common/README.md

 # 5GTANGO API Gateway
-This is the 5GTANGO API Gateway for the Verification&amp;Validation and Service Platforms (built on top of [SONATA](https://github.com/sonata-nfv)) repository.
+This is the 5GTANGO API Gatekeeper Common micro-services for the Verification&amp;Validation and Service Platforms (built on top of [SONATA](https://github.com/sonata-nfv)) repository.

-# Name of the project
-> Additional information or tag line

-A brief description of your project, what it is used for.

 ## Installing / Getting started